Loading...

 7. Look for the .htaccess file in the list of files.
 You may need to scroll to find it.

 8. Right-click on the .htaccess file, then select Rename.
 Rename the file as .htaccess.bak.
-Alternatively, you can click on the icon for the .htaccess file, then click on the Rename icon at the top of the page.
+Alternatively, click the .htaccess file icon, then click the Rename icon at the top of the page.

 Rename .htaccess File